 It has been reported that the levels of cancer-causing NDMA are anywhere from 3,000 to 26,000 times higher than the legally allowable limit set by the FDA.

-The FDA has however recently recalled other drugs due to NDMA contamination.
-These medications called Angiotensin II Receptor Blockers (ARBs) are used to treat blood pressure issues and heart failure.
-The agency has issued numerous recalls for NDMA contaminated ARBs including Valsartan, Diovan, Losartan, and Irbesartan.
+The FDA has recalled several other drugs due to NDMA contamination.
+These medications are called Angiotensin II Receptor Blockers (ARBs), which are used to treat blood pressure problems and heart failure.

-Our lawyers are reviewing potential lawsuits for people who developed any form of cancer after taking Zantac:
+Our Zantac attorneys are reviewing a potential Zantac class action lawsuit for people who developed cancer after taking Zantac:

 - Liver cancer